 At Esk Quarry we aren’t most suppliers.
 We have our own quarry in Faugh near Carlisle.
 This means that we extract the stone ourselves and don’t need to pay anyone else to do it.
 Our saving is then passed on to you.
 By selling directly, we keep your costs as low as possible.
 Being a local supplier also means that you’ll pay less for delivery.
 You’ll also get your aggregates sooner, because we’re nearby.

-Currently we are developing our stone service.
 We have several stock piles of large unsorted material including large amounts of sand stone.